Most entrepreneurs are risk adverse by nature. But some like me, weren’t. So it took a monumental wake up call to change my mindset.

-I thought I was going to be a multi millionaire by 30 – that was most important to me back then.
+In my 20’s, being a multi millionaire by 30 was most important to me.

-I was on the ground floor of a $6b Telecom startup in 1998, but then it came tumbling down when the dotcom bubble burst.
-Then I had a front row seat on 9/11 and everything changed.
+In 1998, I was on the ground floor of a hot $6b Telecom startup, but it came tumbling down when the dotcom bubble burst.
+Then a front row seat on 9/11 changed everything.

+I am thankful for the opportunity of reemerging stronger and wiser.
 Family, friends and finding my true passions in life became my priorities.
-I wanted to do something meaningful.
+The fire inside me burned to do something meaningful.
 When I dug deep and reflected, I found the 12 year old boy who was called to entrepreneurship when my first boss at the fish store handed me the key to the store.

 Since then, I’ve been on an obsessive journey to make sense of it.
 It led to finding my true passions and becoming a Practical Innovator, which is someone that puts the needs of people that depend on you financially and emotionally, first.